The Oldest Cemeteries in Every State

 Florida: Tolomato Cemetery

-St. Augustine was one of the first cities founded by European settlers in all of North America and holds the honor of America’s oldest continuously inhabited city, having been established by Spanish settlers in 1565, reports Smithsonian Magazine.
-St. Augustine’s Tolomato Cemetery is the oldest planned cemetery in Florida, with its earliest known burials being those of members of the Tolomato tribe who’d been Christianized.
-St. Augustine is one of the best American cities for history buffs—don’t miss the 15 others.
+There’s something special about old cemeteries like this one.
+St. Augustine was one of the first cities founded by European settlers in all of North America, and it holds the honor of America’s oldest continuously inhabited city, having been established by Spanish settlers in 1565.
+St. Augustine’s Tolomato Cemetery is the oldest planned cemetery in Florida, with its earliest known burials dating back to the 18th century.
+There are roughly 1,000 St. Augustinians buried on the site.

 Hawaii: Oahu Cemetery